 Coillte National Forest Park

-Gougane Barra National Forest Park is closed from the 8th of January 2014 for up to 6 months for the felling and removal of the Japanese Larch trees which have 'sudden oak death'.
-There are still lots of walks in the area, check them out on our Walking Page.
+Gougane Barra National Forest Park has reopened after the felling and removal of the Japanese Larch trees which have 'sudden oak death'.
+Time to go walking in the valley again!

 Gougane Barra is Ireland’s first national park and was opened in 1964 and is a short walk from our Cork hotel.
 Bring your boots, organize a picnic and go walking.

 The forest park covers approximately 142 hectares of the valley floor and was planted in 1938 with lodgepole pine, sitka spruce and Japanese larch quiet walking trails and picnic tables.